tahertaher0511/Desktop/README.md

 # Desktop
-# this my first projact i have created and i wuld live to say after i finshed this simple game, my confession is i am totall in realationship with python .
+# this my first projact i have created and i wuld love to say after i finshed this simple game, my confession is i am totall in realationship with python .